 Josephine Rapp, 102, is a tiny woman.
 Her brown hair is set in a classic halo of curls around her head.
 She wears a tasteful pearl necklace layered with another silver necklace with a diamond pendant.
-Coming in at just under 5 ft. tall, Josephine may not be tall but her personality is larger than life.
+Coming in at just under 5 feet, Josephine may not be tall but her personality is larger than life.

 “Jo”, as her friends call her, lives in her own little ‘apartment’ at an assisted living center in Erlanger.
 She is the definition of a social butterfly with, what can strongly be assumed as, the MOST festively decorated door at the center.
 She even has an envelope, pen and paper for people to leave notes for her when she isn’t ‘home’.

 In April, Josephine will celebrate her 103rd birthday.
-A deeply religious woman who is active in her congregation, Jo’s congregation devoted 300 hours of prayer for her to celebrate her 100th birthday in 2016.
+A deeply religious woman who is active in her church, Jo’s congregation devoted 300 hours of prayer for her to celebrate her 100th birthday in 2016.
 What’s her secret?
 A positive attitude and her friends.
 “I love all my friends.
 They say ‘Jo, thank you for smiling.
 It makes me happy”.
 It’s just the way I feel.
 I’m happy to see everybody.
-I feel sorry for those who aren’t so I always smile.”
+I feel sorry for those who aren’t, so I always smile.”

 According to Josephine’s granddaughter, Heather Murphy of Fort Thomas, Jo relies heavily on faith, hope and love...the greatest of these being love.
 “She has a heart of gold for everyone she meets.”